 I am a fan of the following supplements, all of which contain vitamin D3:

-I’ve mentioned these brands because not all vitamin D supplements are optimal choices.
+I’ve mentioned these options because not all vitamin D supplements are optimal choices.
 Vitamin D2 is available in supplement form and often added to milk and cereals.
 Unfortunately, our bodies are inefficient at converting vitamin D2 into vitamin D3.

 I have not seen any supplements for alcohol withdrawal that contain vitamin D, perhaps because the link between vitamin D and alcohol addiction has long been overlooked.
 If you already take Calm Support, which is a fantastic product for many other reasons, then you could easily add in any of the above to reap the benefits of vitamin D.